 Graphing Velocity

 It can also be helpful to graph the velocity of an object over time, in addition to the position.
-The two graphs are not independent: the velocity at any time is the slope of the position graph, as in the example on the right.
+The two graphs are not independent: the velocity at any time is the slope of the position graph.
 A turning point on a position graph corresponds to the place on the velocity axis where the curve crosses the horizontal axis.

 Because acceleration is defined as $$a={\Delta v\over \Delta t},$$